 3. Hugo: Of all nine movies, Hugo was the biggest surprise for me.
 I didn't really expect to like it all that much... and I think I had a misconception about the movie that was shared by a lot of people: that this was a kid's movie.
 It was a movie about a kid, but it wasn't a movie just for kids.
 I loved it!

+This movie centers around a young boy who lives in a train station clock tower.
+He has this "automaton" that is left from his father and he has to find a heart shaped key to make it work.
+Through his adventures, he helps an older retired filmmaker reenvigorate his love for the cinema.
 This is the kind of flick where it gets everything right: the casting, the costuming, the script, the cinematography.... everything is just rolled all into one awesomely enjoyable flick.
 I laughed, I cried (just a little... but there were tears), and I left thoroughly feeling like the I got my money's worth for my movie ticket.

 When I mentioned Extremely Loud earlier, I talked about the boy actor not doing as good of a job as needed to effectively portray the role.
 In Hugo, the main boy was REALLY great, which I think is what made the movie so enjoyable.
 The main girl, played by Chloe Moretz (known by most for her role in Kick-Ass) was also delightfully enjoyable.